wazuh/wazuh-documentation/source/cloud-service/your-environment/settings.rst

 We offer six available settings, including four basic settings and two advanced settings.
 The advanced settings are automatically calculated based on the basic settings but can be modified if desired.

 To monitor the behavior of your environment and check if the configured values of the settings are being reached, see the :doc:`Monitor usage section </cloud-service/your-environment/monitor-environment-usage>`.
-This section allows you to assess the performance and utilization of your environment, providing valuable insights into its current state.

 Understanding environment settings